 Many of the joint problems dogs experience later in life start out as injuries in their younger days.
 Oddly, many of these injuries are minor and don't seem like they are worth worrying about.
 Something as simple as falling down the stairs as a puppy can easily set the stage for future joint problems, including pain and arthritis.
 Even jumping or jerking on the leash can lead to cervical injuries that cause problems in later life.

 No matter how small the injury might seem, there is nothing wrong with taking your puppy in to see the vet to make sure there is no significant damage that needs to be treated.
 However, even doing this may not be enough to prevent future pain.

 To prevent joint pain associated with jerking on the leash, work hard to teach your dog not to behave in this manner.
 You can also transition from using a collar and leash to a harness which typically breaks your dog of the habit of jerking and pulling.
 However, if you started out with a leash, the damage may already be done.
 You may find that starting out with a harness from the beginning is a better choice.

 Importance of Preventing Joint Problems

-Not only will this serve to make for a much happier and healthier dog as he moves into his golden years, it will also help to keep his vet bills under control.
+Not only will this serve to make for a much happier and healthier dog as they move into their golden years, but it will also help to keep vet bills under control.
 Which will, of course, make you and your bank account much happier.

 Some level of joint pain is normal in older dogs, just as it is in humans.
-The most important thing to remember is that everything that happens to your dog in his younger years is likely to haunt him in his golden years.
-It is up to you to feed him a healthy species-specific diet, help him avoid injury, and, of course, make sure he gets plenty of exercise.
-These are the best possible ways to help ensure your dog suffers the minimal amount of joint pain during his lifetime.
+The most important thing to remember is that everything that happens to your dog in their younger years is likely to haunt them in their golden years.
+It is up to you to feed your canine buddy a healthy species-specific diet, help them avoid injury, and, of course, make sure they get plenty of exercise.
+These are the best possible ways to help ensure your dog suffers the minimal amount of joint pain during their lifetime.